 Now the real task is to convert the pixel co-ordinates to something that represents which button (if any) the mouse was clicked within.
-If you chose the same layout of buttons as I did, and you have a simple calculation for the positions of buttons, this will be easy.
+If you you have a simple calculation for the positions of buttons, this will be easy.

 For now, just work out which row and column of buttons the mouse click was in.
-In the diagram, the "7" button is in row 1 column 1, and the "x" button is in row 3 column 4.
-Your program should be modified so that a mouse click on the "7" button makes it print "clicked row 1 column 1" and a click on the "x" button makes it print "clicked row 3 column 4", and so on.
-Then, don't forget to check that the click was actually inside the square of the button.
+In the diagram, the "7" button is in row 1 column 2, and the "\" button is in row 3 column 1.
+So your program should be modified so that a mouse click on the "7" button makes it print "clicked row 1 column 2" and a click on the "\" button makes it print "clicked row 3 column 1", and so on.